cdklabs/jsii-srcmak/README.md

 - [jsii](https://mvnrepository.com/artifact/software.amazon.jsii)

-The output directory will also include a tarbell `generated@0.0.0.jsii.tgz` that must be bundled in your project.
+The output directory will also include a tarball `generated@0.0.0.jsii.tgz` that must be bundled in your project.

 ### Entrypoint